Quantum Imaging and Metrology with Undetected squeezed Photons: Noise Canceling and Noise Based Imaging: System Characteristics

-This equation reveals that, for an object with low transmission, the small change in the phase leads to a change in output signal which is proportional to $G_{1}G_{2}$.
-Therefore sensitivity of a fixed system can be enhanced by nonlinear process gains which is depend on tunable parameters such as the phase and amplitude of the pump field.
-From this equation, it is also concluded that behavior of the system is depend on selection of $k$ number such that for the odd values of $k$, output signal related on $x$ while for an even value, this quantity is proportional to $x^{2}$.
-In the limit of $x\rightarrow 0$, Eq. \eqref{eq11} becomes,
+This equation reveals that, in low transmission regime, the small change in the phase leads to a change in output signal which is proportional to $G_{1}G_{2}$.
+Therefore sensitivity of a fixed system can be enhanced by nonlinear process gains which is depend on involved parameters such as the phase and amplitude of the pump field.
+It is also concluded that behavior of the system in this regime is depend on the parity of $k$, such that for the odd values of $k$, output signal scaled by $x$ while for an even value, this quantity is proportional to $x^{2}$.
+Hence, in this limit we can write: